Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee

-The coefficients $C_{ll}$ and $C_{le}$ are constrained by lepton pair production $e^+e^- \to \ell^+\ell^-$, with data available for the differential Bhabha scattering cross section $d\sigma_e/d\cos\theta$, the total cross sections $\sigma_\ell$ and forward-backward asymmetries $A_{\text{FB}}^{\ell}$ for $\ell = \mu,\tau$, and the $\tau$ polarisation $\mathcal{P}_\tau$, measured at different $\sqrt{s}$ values by LEP, SLD and VENUS~\cite{ALEPH:2005ab,ALEPH:2013dgf,VENUS:1997cjg}.
+The WCs $C_{ll}$ and $C_{le}$ are constrained by lepton pair production $e^+e^- \to \ell^+\ell^-$, with data available for the differential Bhabha scattering cross section $d\sigma_e/d\cos\theta$, the total cross sections $\sigma_\ell$ and forward-backward asymmetries $A_{\text{FB}}^{\ell}$ for $\ell = \mu,\tau$, and the $\tau$ polarisation $\mathcal{P}_\tau$, measured at different $\sqrt{s}$ values by LEP, SLD and VENUS~\cite{ALEPH:2005ab,ALEPH:2013dgf,VENUS:1997cjg}.
 At low energies, the coefficient $C_{ll}$ is constrained by the parity violating asymmetry $A_{\text{PV}}$ in M{\o}ller scattering, $e^-e^-\to e^-e^-$, measured by the SLAC E158 experiment~\cite{SLACE158:2005uay}.
 Both $C_{ll}$ and $C_{le}$ can also be probed by neutrino-electron scattering, such as $\nu_e e^- \to \nu e^-$ and $\nu_\mu e^- \to \nu e^-$ at CHARM~\cite{CHARM:1988tlj} and CHARM~II~\cite{CHARM-II:1994dzw}.
-Using these measurements, the global fit of~\cite{Falkowski:2017pss} sets the lower limit at 90\% CL of $\Lambda \gtrsim 2$--$4$~TeV for the diagonal couplings of $C_{ll}$ and $C_{le}$, depending on the flavour.
-The off-diagonal couplings of $C_{ll}$ and $C_{le}$ are subject to stringent bounds from charged lepton flavour violating (cLFV) processes, $\mu\to eee$ at SINDRUM~\cite{SINDRUM:1987nra} and $\tau\to eee$, $\tau\to \mu ee$ at Belle~\cite{Hayasaka:2010np}.
-The former sets $\Lambda > 207$~TeV and $\Lambda > 164$~TeV for the $\rho = e$ and $\sigma = \mu$ couplings of $C_{ll}$ and $C_{le}$, respectively, while the latter imposes $\Lambda \gtrsim 8$--$11$~TeV for the other off-diagonal couplings~\cite{Crivellin:2013hpa,Pruna:2014asa,Calibbi:2017uvl}.
-Evidently, the bounds on $C_{ll}$ and $C_{le}$ from mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee are more stringent than current bounds on the diagonal coefficients, but are not competitive with those on the off-diagonal coefficients.
-Future measurements at FCC-ee and CEPC of $e^+e^- \to \ell^+\ell^-$ in the vicinity and above the $Z$ pole are also expected to improve the bounds on the diagonal coefficients~\cite{Celada:2024mcf,Ge:2024pfn,Greljo:2024ytg}.
+Using these measurements, the global fit of~\cite{Falkowski:2017pss} sets the lower limit at 90\%~CL of $\Lambda \gtrsim 2$--$4$~TeV for the diagonal WCs of $C_{ll}$ and $C_{le}$, depending on the flavour.
+The off-diagonal WCs of $C_{ll}$ and $C_{le}$ are subject to stringent bounds from charged lepton flavour violating (cLFV) processes, $\mu\to eee$ at SINDRUM~\cite{SINDRUM:1987nra} and $\tau\to eee$, $\tau\to \mu ee$ at Belle~\cite{Hayasaka:2010np}.
+The former sets $\Lambda > 207$~TeV and $\Lambda > 164$~TeV for the $\rho = e$ and $\sigma = \mu$ WCs of $C_{ll}$ and $C_{le}$, respectively, while the latter imposes $\Lambda \gtrsim 8$--$11$~TeV for the other off-diagonal WCs~\cite{Crivellin:2013hpa,Pruna:2014asa,Calibbi:2017uvl}.
+Evidently, the bounds on $C_{ll}$ and $C_{le}$ from mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee are more stringent than current bounds on the diagonal WCs, but are not competitive with those on the off-diagonal WCs.
+Future measurements at FCC-ee and CEPC of $e^+e^- \to \ell^+\ell^-$ in the vicinity and above the $Z$ pole are also expected to improve the bounds on the diagonal WCs~\cite{Celada:2024mcf,Ge:2024pfn,Greljo:2024ytg}.